matboe/HorrorScope/README.md

 the players view, moving the camera, returing the player to their original position, handling button pressess, etc.
 The plugin file contains one basic camera function 'camera_default()'.
 See /cameras and /examples for more cameras.

-Download the complete Horror-Scope package which contains plugin, cameras presets, examples, and a demo mod:
+Download the complete HorrorScope package which contains plugin, cameras presets, examples, and a demo mod:
 https://www.slipseer.com/horrorscope

 Video demos of Horrorscope: